Slaymish/my-digital-garden/src/site/notes/SWEN221/SWEN Inheritance and Subtyping.md

 Submethods > comments for code sections
 </p>

-- This is becuase you can overide methods
+- This is because you can override methods
 - Doing this is called 'the template method pattern'

 ```java
 interface HouseDrawing extends Drawing{
 	default void draw(Graphics2D g){